NiklasRosenstein/nr-python/README.md

                         Additional arguments are treated as modules that are to be included in the distribution.
   --entry SPEC          Create an executable from a Python entrypoint
-                        specification in the standalone distribution
-                        directory.
-This executable will run in console mode.
+                        specification and optional arguments in the standalone distribution directory.
+The created executable will
-                        This option can be used multiple times and may have comma-separated elements.
-  --wentry SPEC         The same as --entry, but the executable will run in
-                        GUI mode.
+                        run in console mode unless the spec is prefixed with an @ sign (as in @prog=module:fun).
+  --resource SRC[:DST]  Copy thepath(s) to the bundle directory.
+If DST is not
+                        specified, it defaults to res/{srcbasename}/.
+The path to the res/ directory can be retrieved with `sys.frozen_env["resource_dir"]`.

 optional arguments (build):
   --bundle-dir DIRECTORY